-The data presented in this report represents the most up-to-date WUS and 2012 SWP data available as of 7/31/2015.
-Although it does not happen frequently, neither of these datasets are static so they are subject to change pending the availability of more accurate WUS data or an amendment to the 2012 SWP.
+The data presented in this report represents the most up-to-date WUS and 2017 SWP data available as of 4/3/2020.
+Although it does not happen frequently, either of these datasets are subject to change pending the availability of more accurate WUS data or an amendment to the 2017 SWP.
 District personnel must review these datasets and correct any discrepancies in order to ensure approval of their groundwater management plan.